sbr-hkyr/MobileAppProject/README.md

 * Vancomycin doses
 * Dosing intervals

-The simulation provides estimated pharmacokinetic results such as:
+The simulator provides estimated results including:

 * Cmax
 * Cmin
 * AUC₂₄
 * Exposure status

-A concentration-time curve is also provided to visualize the simulated regimen.
+A concentration-time curve is also displayed to visualize the simulated pharmacokinetic profile.

 ---

 ## 8. Calculation History

-TDM Insight includes local calculation history using **Android Room**.
+TDM Insight uses **Android Room** for local calculation history.

-Users can save and review previous TDM calculations without requiring an online account or cloud backend.
+Users can save and review previous calculations directly on the device.

-The stored information can include patient, dosing, pharmacokinetic, and calculation-result information.
+The application does not require:

+* User accounts
+* Cloud storage
+* A backend server
+* API keys

 ---

-## 9. Camera and OCR
+## 9. Laboratory Camera and OCR

-The application includes a laboratory-report camera workflow using **Google ML Kit Text Recognition**.
+TDM Insight includes a laboratory-report capture and OCR workflow using **Google ML Kit Text Recognition**.

 The workflow is: